TeamSpeak launches tournament edition for online, LAN, and virtual esports events

 Ian Bamford, CEO of San Diego, California-based TeamSpeak, said in a statement that the TST platform is now available to events, leagues, and broadcasters as either a self-hosted option or hosted through TeamSpeak.
 He said that seamless in-game communications are critical on every level, and he is happy that the technology is being used by some of the largest and most successful teams and leagues.

 Using almost no system resources, the lightweight client is fast to ensure it won’t interrupt game performance.
-It ensures under 20 milliseconds of latency, advanced voice detection, and it provides artificial intelligence background noise reduction.
+It ensures under 20 milliseconds of latency, advanced voice detection, and provides artificial intelligence background noise reduction.

 It works with LAN or via TeamSpeak’s new online service.
 And it is customizable to meet esports workflow and team management requirements.
-It works with existing tournament workflow, and it has customizable modules like multi-track recording, external control integration, hotkey customization
+It works with existing tournament workflow, and it has customizable modules like multi-track recording, external control integration, hotkey customization game engine integration, and broadcast system integration.

 TeamSpeak provides secure online and off-line environments for voice communications that can be recorded, distributed, transported and managed by one central admin while maintaining the lowest levels of latency and resource usage.